This article is part of a larger series on Press Release.

 For example, a journalist interested in publishing your story on a news site and on social media might benefit from a short video, a still image of how your business is impacting your target audience, a graph of the statistics surrounding your story, hashtags people can use to follow the story, and the handles of industry influencers who are involved in your video.
 They can pick and choose among these elements to present an engaging story on either platform for their readers.

 Think like a journalist and provide the elements a journalist would use to present your video or the information within on a variety of platforms.
-You can also check out our guide to social media press releases for more information about how to further boost your video press release’s engagement potential on social media.

 4. Film Several Takes of Each Scene in Your Video

 To make a quality video, you need to ensure that every scene is professional quality and offers the audience the detail or overview they need to fully comprehend the content.
 As you are filming, take a shot of each scene several times.